pknn/vite-solid-template/README.md

 # Vite Solid Template

-> Vite Solid template with Vitest, ESLint, Tailwind, and Prettier in place
+> Vite Solid template with Vitest, Tailwind, and Trunk in place